VoliJS/NestedReact/examples/todomvc/readme.md

 ### JS (data layer) is 2-3 times smaller

-The reason it's shorter is that it's _not_ flux, _not_ something strange and immutable, but [_classical mutable models_](https://github.com/Volicon/NestedTypes).
+The reason it's shorter is that it's _not_ flux, _nor_ something strange and immutable.
+But [_classical mutable models_](https://github.com/Volicon/NestedTypes).
 Thus, it takes the same size as in Backbone, Angular, Ember, etc.

 But it's not _that_ naive and simple mutable models you dealt with before.
 They kinda smart enough to _give you features you could expect from flux_: